fernandesleticia/true-budget-api/README.md

 ```

 **use --rm flag to ensure the containers are removed automatically when stopped**
+**use -d flag to run the container in detached mode (output printed by the container is not visible, the command prompt / terminal does NOT wait for the container to stop)**
 ```
 docker run -p 3000:3000 -d --name app_name --rm demo:latest
 ```

 ### Check that the process is running
+**note: use -a flag to list all the containers, including the stopped ones**
 ```
 docker ps
 ```